Poland tells EU to keep out of Polish affairs over media law

 WARSAW Poland dismissed European Commission concern on Friday that a new law on state-run media threatened media freedom, warning Brussels not to interfere in its affairs on the basis of "biased and politically-engaged" reports.

-Simultaneously, the government, run by the euroskeptic Law and Justice (PiS) party, gave teeth to the new law by naming a former PiS member of parliament to head state television.
+Simultaneously, the government, run by the eurosceptic Law and Justice (PiS) party, gave teeth to the new law by naming a former PiS member of parliament to head state television.

 The European Union's executive has written to Poland asking how the new law tallies with EU rules on media freedoms - a sign of disquiet in Brussels that PiS policies could undermine democracy.

 The PiS has long aimed to overhaul rules on public broadcasters to ensure they defend what it defines as national interests.
-The party has signaled earlier plans to "depoliticize" the state media.
+The party has signalled earlier plans to "depoliticise" the state media.

-Replying to the letter, the foreign ministry said Poland fully recognized media freedom and the Commission may have been provided with misleading information with a bias against the Polish government.
+Replying to the letter, the foreign ministry said Poland fully recognised media freedom and the Commission may have been provided with misleading information with a bias against the Polish government.

 "Exposing the Polish Government to interventions inspired by unjust, biased and politically engaged enunciations might have an undesirable effect, which is to be carefully avoided," the Polish foreign ministry said.